 4.1 On the left, four obstacles surround a (d, φ) -searcher and lie within the dashed circular sector representing the area perceivable by the searcher's sensor without occlusions.
-The right image shows the boundary ∂S of the sensor footprint for this configuration, with 4.2 dashed oriented arcs for the free boundary \mathcal{L} and solid arcs for the local obstacle boundary 57 4.3 most recent perceptions of the other robots.
-Without all of I{k-1} , robot 3 can only determine that the indicated section of \mathcal{L}k is not on the global frontier using the intersections of ∂S_k and robot 2's oriented frontier segments (dashed red) 63 4.4 shown at right.
-The bold part of l , denoted by l' , belongs to $\mathcal{L}k^{\mathrm{Ext}}$ because it lies between a white and a patterned region.
-Note that in this case $p \in \ell' \ldots \ldots \ldots \ldots \ldots \ldots \ldots \ldots$ The classification of the points of arc $\ell \in \mathcal{L}k$ in the neighborhood 64 4.5 of all possible types of intersections with arc $f \in \mathcal{F}{k-1}$.
-Arc l is drawn solid, while f is dashed.
-Each row shows a different intersection type, with columns for the various reciprocal orientations of l and f .
-The first row shows isolated crossings, the second shows isolated tangents, the third shows joinings, and the fourth row shows segments where l and f overlap.
-The bold portions of l belong to $\mathcal{L}k^{\text{Ext}}$ 65 In the second two cases, an internal frontier arc f (dashed) has an endpoint on o which induces opposite classifications for the two free arcs 66
+The right image shows the boundary ∂S of the sensor footprint for this configuration, with dashed oriented arcs for the free boundary \mathcal{L} and solid arcs for the 4.2 local obstacle boundary 95 4.3 (striped yellow), it cannot properly classify \mathcal{L}k based only on the most recent perceptions of the other robots.
+Without all of I{k-1} , robot 3 can only determine that the indicated section of \mathcal{L}k is not on the global frontier using the intersections of ∂S_k and robot 2's oriented frontier segments (dashed red) $\ldots \ldots \ldots \ldots \ldots$ Classification of the neighborhood J of $p \in \mathcal{L}k^$ where arcs $\ell \in \mathcal{L}k$ 104 and $f \in \mathcal{F}{k-1}$ intersect.
+At left, the partitions of J induced by l and f are shown separately.
+The white region on the right of the oriented arcs indicates the exterior and the patterned region indicates the interior.
+The fusion of the two partitions of J is shown at right.
+The bold part of l , denoted by l' , belongs to $\mathcal{L}k^{\text{Ext}}$ because it lies between a white and a patterned region.
+Note that 4.4 in this case $p \in \ell'$ 105 4.5 $\mathcal{L}k^{\text{Ext}}$ Four classification cases are depicted for an obstacle arc o (dotted) with two adjacent free arcs (solid).
+In the first two, no internal frontier arc has an endpoint on o , so in the neighborhood of o the free arcs are classified as both frontier (bold) or both internal (thin).
+In the second two cases, an internal frontier arc f (dashed) has an endpoint on o which induces opposite classifications for the two free 106 arcs 107

-4.6 Simulation of three (d, φ) -searchers clearing an environment.
-Recorded perceptions are shown in a light blue, with frontiers shown with bold lines in the color of the frontier guard who owns them.
-The trajectories of the robots are shown in the final panel, with large squares for viewpoints 74 4.7 Three screenshots from a simulation of six d -searchers clearing a portion of a hospital wing.
-The paths of the agents are shown at right, with all viewpoints drawn with larger squares 78 4.8 Four phases of an experiment with three Khepera III robots with Hukuyo URG-04LX laser sensors.
-One of the robots simulates a motor fault (b,f) which forces the others to complete the task by themselves (d,h) 80 4.9 Comparison of average, maximum, and minimum area cleared in 100 simulations for different numbers of robots to the theoretical limit 81
+Simulation of three (d, φ) -searchers clearing an environment.
+Recorded ed perceptions are shown in a light blue, with frontiers shown with bold lines in the color of the frontier guard who owns them.
+The trajectories of the robots are shown in the final panel, with large squares for viewpoints 122 Three screenshots from a simulation of six d -searchers clearing a portion of a hospital wing.
+The paths of the agents are shown at right, with all viewpoints drawn with larger squares 129 Four phases of an experiment with three Khepera III robots with Hukuyo URG-04LX laser sensors.
+One of the robots simulates a motor fault (b,f) which forces the others to complete the task by themselves (d,h) 130 Comparison of average, maximum, and minimum area cleared in 100 simulations for different numbers of robots to the theoretical limit 133 perceptions are shown in a light blue, with frontiers shown with bold lines in the color of the frontier guard who owns them.
+The trajectories of the robots are shown in the final panel, with large squares for viewpoints